Clan Carmichael: 17th to 18th centuries

 In 1627 Sir James Carmichael was created a Baronet of Nova Scotia and was later raised to the peerage in 1647.
 During the Wars of the Three Kingdoms, James Carmichael, the first Lord Carmichael was a staunch supporter of Charles I of England although two of his sons took the side of Parliament.
 The first Lord's son, Sir Daniel Carmichael, commanded the Clydesdale Regiment at the Battle of Marston Moor in 1644 and also at the Battle of Philiphaugh in 1645.
 The other brothers, Sir James Carmichael of Bonnytoun and Captain John Carmichael, were royalists and the former fought at the Battle of Dunbar (1650) while the latter was killed at Marston Moor where he must have opposed his brothers.

 In 1647 Sir James Carmichael became Lord Carmichael and his son became Earl of Hyndford in 1701.
 The third Earl was a staunch supporter of the Hanoverians and was an ambassador in the service of George II of Great Britain.

 Modern history

 The principal family became allied to the Clan Anstruther by the marriage of Lady Margaret, daughter of the 2nd Earl, to Sir John Anstruther whose descendants inherited the Carmichael lands on the death of the 6th Earl of Hyndford in 1817.
 This family then took the name Carmichael – Anstruther which they continued until the succession of the present chief who resumed the family name in 1980.
 Chief Richard Carmichael worked tirelessly to support the Clan Carmichael Society which has branches world-wide.

 Clan chief

-The chief of Clan Carmichael is Richard Carmichael of Carmichael.